Alii-afk/Syed-Ali-Haider-Portfolio/README.md

 | Plugin | Description |
 |--------|-------------|
 - [wp-ices-attendees](https://github.com/Alii-afk/wp-ices-attendees.git) – Manage conference attendees with CSV export
-- [wp-currency-rate-converter](https://github.com/Alii-afk/wp-currency-rate-converter.git) – 💱 Manage Admin-defined exchange rates with live frontend shortcode for user conversions.
+- [wp-currency-rate-converter](https://github.com/Alii-afk/wp-currency-rate-converter.git) – Manage Admin-defined exchange rates with live frontend shortcode for user conversions.
+- [wp-nutirtion-label-plugin](https://alihaiderhamadani.com/wp-nutirtion-label-plugin) -  A WordPress plugin that uses a shortcode to display a form where users can enter product details to generate a professional nutrition label for use on product packaging.
+Ideal for food businesses and manufacturers needing compliant, customizable labels.
 ---

 ## 🧱 Laravel Projects